karl-hajjar/RL-solitaire/README.md

 and then go to http://localhost:6006/ in your browser.

-At the end of training, if you wish to see a demo of the agent completing the game, run the following commands from the root directory of the project :
+At the end of training, if you wish to see a demo of the agent completing the game, run the following commands in an ipython shell from the root directory of the project :

 First import the necessary packages